We share our technical expertise

 Specialist Task Forces (STFs) and Testing Task Forces (TTFs) are teams of highly skilled experts, brought together to perform specific technical work.
 They operate under the direction of one of our technical committees.

 They enable us to accelerate the standardization process in areas of strategic importance and in response to urgent market needs.
-See more on our dedicated webpage and maybe join one of our task forces.
+Check out how to join one of our task forces.

 Supporting research and innovation